 - Georgia State Law cannot admit students who are ineligible for readmission to another law school.

-- You must submit all required documents through the Credential Assembly Services of the Law School Admissions Council (LSAC).
+- You must submit all required documents through the Credential Assembly Service of the Law School Admission Council (LSAC).

 - Never send documents directly to our office unless requested.

 - We do not grant personal interviews.

 - For more information, sign up for an information session or class visit.

 - The faculty admissions committee reviews files from January until the class is full.

 - Full-time students cannot work more than 20 hours per week at any combination of jobs.